-Derivatives investments are forward foreign currency contracts.
-The derivative financial instruments will be "marked to market" at the close of each valuation day.
-Foreign exchange gains and losses on the derivative financial instruments are recognised in the statement of income and expenses when settled or at the date of the statement of financial position at which time they are included in the measurement of the derivative financial instruments.
+Derivative investments are forward foreign currency contracts.
+Financial derivative position will be "marked to market" at the close of each valuation day.
+Foreign exchange gains and losses on the derivative financial instruments are recognised in the statement of income and expenses when settled or at the date of the statement of financial position at which they are included in the measurement of the derivative financial instrument.